 If you have talked to me, listened to me, or read anything in the last few weeks that I have written, you may have noticed that things have been CRAZY.
 The chaos of the moment felt worse for me because I had just hit a groove for getting it all done.

 Okay, not exactly a groove.
 I had made the plan and I had worked the plan for two whole days.
 It was progress, and I was motivated for more.

 I’ve said it before, and it seems to hold true.
 Every time I get it all together, someone goes and moves the middle.

 My middle shifted and I had to go with the flow because it was LITERALLY all I could do.

-It’s been six weeks of flowing, and I have made it through two hospitals stays, a crushed back deck, a birthday, and a holiday.
+It’s been six weeks of flowing, and I have made it through two hospital stays, a crushed back deck, a birthday, and a holiday.

 Simple Tips I Learned from Thanksgiving

 - Count the cost.
 Maybe you have heard this before, but there is going to be a cost.
 Before you launch into doing something, take a moment to count the cost.
 For Thanksgiving, this meant creating an hour by hour cooking plan so I knew what to put in, where to put it, and what space it would take up.
 I adjusted my schedule or my menu to make it all work.

 - Plan and then plan to be flexible in the plan.
 Things happen or things come up.
 Instead of throwing the whole plan away, adjust a little.
 For me, it looked like a chocolate pie and a peanut butter pie that became a no-bake peanut butter pie and a Reese’s no-bake pie.
 Similar flavors.
 Similar textures.
 Instead of messing up extra pans and taking up extra space to cook the fillings, I went with the no-bake varieties.